vinkodlak/rigpro.consulting/src/pages/index.md

     videoLink:
       newTab: false
 ---
-**Unique blend of cutting-edge software coupled with vast field experience positions us at the top of the list of Wireline QA/QC providers.
+**A unique blend of cutting-edge software coupled with vast field experience positions us at the top of the list of Wireline QA/QC providers.
 Contact us today to find out more.**